martin-ukhanov/sotd-starter/README.md

 # Site of the Day (SOTD) Starter

-SvelteKit boilerplate for building award-winning, immersive web experiences.
+SvelteKit boilerplate for building Awwward-winning web experiences.

 ## Tech Stack